 Better Camera and Speaker System

-Laptop web cameras were never sufficient even for Zoom meetings.
+Laptop web cameras were never sufficient, even for Zoom meetings.
 Although, MacBook had decent webcams even if they lacked a Full HD resolution.
-Since the launch of MacBook Pro 14 & 16 in 2021, the standard 720p FaceTime cameras were replaced by the better quality 1080p FaceTime HD Cameras.
+Since the launch of MacBook Pro 14 & 16 in 2021, the standard 720p FaceTime cameras have been replaced by better quality 1080p FaceTime HD Cameras.
 MacBook Air M2 gets the same Full HD FaceTime camera.
 But to my surprise, the MacBook Pro still has the same old 720p FaceTime camera, duh!

-Buying the new MacBook Air M2 will give you dominance in the sound quality as well.
+Buying the new MacBook Air M2 will also give you dominance in the sound quality.
 While the MacBook Pro only has stereo speakers with wide stereo sound, the MacBook Air houses a massive four-speaker setup for an immersive audio experience.
 The same speaker combo from the M1 Max/Pro MacBooks Pros.

 You Can Get Pro-like Performance on MBA M2

-Suggesting a MacBook Air and Pro to people used to be a cakewalk, as the students and homemakers buy MacBook Air while the professionals get a MacBook Pro.
-As we reached the M2 silicon, things get harder.
+Suggesting a MacBook Air and Pro to people used to be a cakewalk, as the students and homemakers bought MacBook Air while the professionals get MacBook Pro.
+As we reached the M2 silicon, things got harder.
 The MacBook Air is no longer an underpowered machine, instead, it still can do Pro-tasks without bottlenecking the memory or computing power.